 These last two aren’t specific figures, but rather symbolic portraying the strength of women.

-This statue was originally installed for International Women’s Day in 2017, and has since become a permanent figure near Wall St. (though it moved from its original location to now be in front of the New York Stock Exchange).
+This statue was originally installed for International Women’s Day in 2017, and has since become a beloved figure to visit near Wall St. (though it moved from its original location to now be in front of the New York Stock Exchange).

 10. Ruth Bader Ginsburg Statue in bronze, City Point Brooklyn